freaug/ART3400/lab_processing/week_one/readme.md

 [This](https://www.w3schools.com/colors/colors_picker.asp) is a helpful tool for getting RGB and HSL values.

 [This](https://coolors.co/07020d-5db7de-f1e9db-a39b8b-716a5c) is a helpful tool for generating palettes.
-* (Forward thinking but how do you think this website works?)
+* (Forward thinking: how do you think this website works to generate a random palette by pressing the space bar?)

 For this homework assignment, you will need to create three complete compositions.